The germane nature of this weblog post is belike more appurtenant to your coaching firm than you may cognize.

 These are vague words that rarely connect with anyone.

 Always keep in mind that you’re essentially playing The Match Game with your potential clients.
-Again, your job is to match the words they use to describe their main complaint.
+Again, your job is to match the words they use to describe their main complaint and how they feel about it.

 Not only is the phrase “mind-body” overused, it’s also not a match for the client.